 Extensive, prolonged and peer reviewed research (the Randomised Badger Culling Trial which killed 11,000 badgers) concluded that cattle based measures of disease control could resolve the problem.
 It also concluded that although badgers were considered to be implicated, that badger culling would make no meaningful contribution to cattle TB control.

-In the meanwhile the Group supports farmers by providing an effective and inexpensive badger vaccination programme.
+In the meanwhile our Group continues to collaborate with others to support farmers and landowners by providing an effective and inexpensive badger vaccination programme.